Citrix-TechSpecialist/MAS-Stylebooks-101/Module-1/Readme.md

 add lb vserver ${vServer-Name} HTTP ${VIP} ${PORT} -lbmethod ${ROUNDROBIN || LEASTCONNECTION}
 ```

-What we need is to do next is dynamically add back-end hosted services that the Load Balancer can front end.
-We need a StyleBook which incorporates the addition of the following NS CLI commands to our logic:
+What we need is to do next is dynamically add back-end hosted services that the Load Balancer can front end. **We need a StyleBook which incorporates the addition of the following NS CLI commands to our logic:**

 ```
 add server ${Server-Name} ${IP-Address}
 add service ${Service-Name} ${Server-Name} HTTP ${PORT} bind lb vserver ${vServer-Name} ${Service-Name}
 ```
->Note: There are placeholders for explicit parameters provided by the end user denoted as ${Input-Variable}
+>Note: These are placeholders for explicit parameters provided by the end user denoted as ${Input-Variable}

 ### Step 1: Open the `lb-only-stylebook.yaml` in the IDE editor
 ___